 Preparing the Next Generation

 “He seeks godly offspring.” - Malachi 2:15

 Our 5th/6th graders (a.k.a.
-G.I.G. or Growing in God), Jr. and Sr. Highers each have their own spacious rooms with age-appropriate worship and Bible study.
-We invite you to check out the High School’s web site at www.ntbym.com (No Turning Back Youth Ministries) where you can learn about their activities and upcoming events.
+G.I.G. or Growing in God), Junior High, and Senior High students each have their own spacious rooms with age-appropriate worship and Bible study.
+We invite you to check out the High School’s website at www.ntbym.com (No Turning Back Youth Ministries), where you can learn about their activities and upcoming events.

 Good News for the Chemically Sensitive

 “The LORD has anointed me to bring good news to the afflicted…” - Isaiah 61:1

 There exists within our cities a growing number of men and women who have become allergic to almost every kind of fragrance.
 They have become home-bound and unable to cope with the potentially debilitating airborne chemicals found in public facilities or on the clothes, skin, or hair of people at large.
 For the believer, this means doing without the one thing King David desired of the Lord.